|Toughness||3 / 10 - easy and very shallow gradients except for rough trackbed near Bramber|

 You'll need a map for several short diversions aroud bits of built-on trackbed

 By car, park a few miles south of Guildford.
-Trains back to Guildford via Gatwick Airport - about 90 mins
+For trains back to Guildford, change at Gatwick Airport - about 90 mins

 After the walk, we would love to get your feedback